199th Fighter Squadron: Hawaii Air National Guard

-The Hawaii Air National Guard F-102 'Deuces' fly over the new 154th Wing complex.
-The 154th Wing hangar complex was dedicated 17 February 1962, during the Hawaii Air National Guard's 15th anniversary luau.
+Hawaii Air National Guard F-102 'Deuces' fly over the new 154th Wing complex (Note: The 154th Wing hangar complex was dedicated 17 February 1962, during the Hawaii Air National Guard's 15th anniversary luau.)

-The wartime 463d Fighter Squadron was re-designated as the 199th Fighter Squadron, and was allotted to the Hawaii Air National Guard, on 24 May 1946.
-It was organized at Bellows Field, Waimanalo, Hawaii, and was extended federal recognition on 4 November 1946 by the National Guard Bureau.
-The 199th Fighter Squadron was bestowed the lineage, history, honors, and colors of the 463d Fighter Squadron.
+The 464th Fighter Squadron was redesignated the 199th Fighter Squadron, and was allotted to the National Guard on 24 May 1946.
+It was organized at Bellows Field, Waimanalo, Hawaii, and was extended federal recognition on 4 November 1946.
 The squadron was equipped with F-47N Thunderbolts and was operationally gained by Seventh Air Force.
 Its mission was the air defense of Hawaii.

-Bellows Field, which was attacked during the 7 December 1941 Japanese attack on Oahu, was excess after World War II ended, and it served as home for the Hawaii Air National Guard.
+Bellows Field, which was attacked during the 7 December 1941 Japanese attack on Oahu, was excess after World War II ended, and it served as home for air elements of the Hawaii National Guard.

-In 1947, the costs to operate Bellows as an active Air National Guard station led the Territorial government to negotiate with the Army about its future.
+In 1947, the costs to operate Bellows as an active National Guard station led the Territorial government to negotiate with the Army about its future.
 The Army indicated that it wanted to retain the field in a commissioned status but that it had no funds to maintain the field.
 The Army offered the Aviation Unit of the Hawaiian National Guard joint use of the field provided all maintenance was assumed by the Guard.
 A settlement was reached to move the 199th to Hickam Field, and to use excess facilities there.